 An occasional grade of "Incomplete" may be approved for unexpected circumstances by the Seminar Instructor.
-The need for the "Incomplete" is discussed between the student, their field instructor, and field liaison.
-A student cannot receive an "Incomplete" if terminated from an agency.
-Students must be aware that an "incomplete" grade will most likely affect disbursement of financial aid for the following semester.
+The need for the "Incomplete" is discussed by the student with the field instructor and field liaison.
+Students must be cognizant that an "incomplete" grade most likely will affect disbursement of financial aid for the following quarter.
+"Incompletes" are not provided when a student is terminated from an agency and is being evaluated for continuing in the program in order to be referred and secure an alternative placement.